-Undernutrition may result from not consuming enough food or enough of an essential nutrient (such as vitamins and minerals).
+Undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
+Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more may result from not consuming enough food or enough of an essential nutrient (such as vitamins and minerals).
 It may develop or worsen in a hospital.
 (See also Problems Due to Hospitalization Problems Due to Hospitalization Just being in the hospital can cause certain problems, particularly infections (called hospital-acquired infections).
 Other problems include Problems associated with extended bed rest, including... read more .)

 People who are hospitalized may eat less for several reasons:

-Illness or drugs may cause loss of appetite.
+Illness or medications may cause loss of appetite.

 Food may be unfamiliar and unappetizing.